 With nine shapes to choose from, nobody can say these stainless steel tags from GoTags lack variety.
-They come in bone, bow tie, flower, heart, house, ranger badge, rectangle, round, and star shapes and in two sizes – small and regular.
+They come in bone, bow tie, flower, heart, house, ranger badge, rectangle, round, and star shapes and in two sizes in 2019 small and regular.

 Whichever size or shape you opt for, the tags allow for up to eight lines of personalized text – four lines on the front and four lines on the back.
 The laser engraving is clear and durable, embedded on a polished mirror-finish surface.
 Besides these long-lasting, sturdy tags, the order includes a split ring attachment, as well.Buy from Amazon.com for ($7.95)

 This great pet tag from Tag-Z comes in the shape of a bone, just perfect for your four-legged friend.
 It is made of aluminum previously subjected to an anodizing process that gave the material a durable and corrosion resistant finish.

 The product comes with a clear sticker that you can apply on both sides of the tag to protect it from scratches and with a rubber ring surrounding the tag to prevent it from clinking.
 Bonus, a split ring attachment, and a silencer are also included.